szetumer/cloud_levelup_pkg/databricks_levels/README.md

 ## Level 5: Connecting Databricks to Storage Containers

-Note: I found this to be one of the most complicated steps in setting up my Azure account.
+Note: I found this to be one of the more complicated steps in setting up my Azure account.
 Part of the problem is that there are many different possible workflows to connecting databricks and azure storage, so AI models get mixed up as to which one to do.
 If you have premium-tier, Microsoft recommends that you use Unity Catalog to manage connections between storage accounts and databricks.
 If you don't, read on.

 FOOTGUN1: Your storage account must be ADLS Gen2 with hierarchical namespaces, etc. if it's not, then you will have errors with credentialing unless you do even more steps.
 If your prior account was not Gen2, create a second one.
 And follow those steps.
 Also, make sure that you have hierarchical namesspaces available, soft delete NOT available.

 FOOTGUN2: You have to have some content in your stoage container.
+It can be a single file, but it must be something for your databricks to interpret.

 TL;DR, Databricks are not intrinsically connected to datalakes or any other part of your Azure account.
 The process of connecting Azure storage to databricks is called "mounting" if you're doing it without Unity Catalog.
 If you have standard tier, you can't use Unity, so we're going to discuss how to do this for standard tier, although instructions for premium tier and tests related to that workflow can be found at the end of this level.

 - Your first step is to learn about about RBAC (Role Based Access Controls) and Service Principals.
 You can take Microsoft training for these subjects.
-There are no points associated with this activity though, and we will NOT be using RBAC for this mount.
+There are no points associated with this activity though, and we will NOT be using RBAC for this mountt.
 RBAC is recommended, but we can't associate service principals created in Azure to databricks with standard tier either, so RBAC is out.

-Basically, we're going to do the following:
+Instead, we're going to do the following:
     - Create a "dummy" service principal to get a client-id, client-secret, and tenant-id.
+This will give us enough credentials to talk to our storage containers.
     - Create an Azure Key Vault and put those data into the keyvault.
     - Create a Key-Vault Backed Secret Scope in Databricks, giving databricks access to our keyvault.
-    - (during runtime:) have databricks pull the keys from the keyvault and use those to communicate with the storage account.
+    - (during runtime:) have databricks pull the keys from the keyvault and use those to communicate with the storage account in Azure.
+    - With these credentials, mount the storage onto a file system within databricks.

 #### Registering an Application, Creating a Service Principal for the Application, and Generating an Application Secret (TestServicePrincipalSetup)

-We're doing this via the App registrations page in your Azure portal.
 This step creates an identity which can interface with services as if it were a user.
-We can assign roles to it to authorize it to interact with certain services.

 - (+1 Point: `az ad sp list --display-name <databricks_config.json:"databricks_application_display_name">`) Register an application with Entra ID.
 As of this writing, this is available through the Azure Entra ID portal >> Manage >> App registration.
 This creates an application object.
 Put the display name in the databricks_config.json file to get your point.

 - (+2 Point: `az role assignment list --scope <your storage account id>`) Go to your storage account and give your Service Principal access to your storage account as a Storage Blob Data Contributor.

-- (+1 Point: `az ad app credential list --id <id of your __app__ associated with your service principal>`) In the same portal, for the same application, go to certificates and secrets and create a secret. __You must document the actual value of the secret because it will never be displayed again!!!__ We'll give you a point if you have a secret associated with the service principal.
+- (+1 Point: `az ad app credential list --id <AppId associated with your service principal>`) In the same portal, for the same application, go to certificates and secrets and create a secret. __You must document the actual value of the secret because it will never be displayed again!!!__ We'll give you a point if you have a secret associated with the service principal.

 ### Standard Tier Account